 - Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.

+6. Fill in Cross Index & Section Diagram at bottom of sheet.